-Our next Postgraduate Open Day will take place on Wednesday 27 March.
+Our next Virtual Postgraduate Open Day will take place on Wednesday 31 March.
 Register now to secure your place.

-For international students who have previously studied with us through a study abroad programme or attended our International Summer School, we offer a 20% tuition fee waiver for the first year of a full-time Master’s degree.
+Likewise, international students who have previously studied with us through a study abroad programme or attended our International Summer School should qualify for a £4,000 tuition fee waiver for the first year of a full-time Master’s degree.

 Apply for a Government Loan

 There are a number of loan options for students depending on their nationality and residence status.

 You can find a quick breakdown below.
 Full details and helpful links can be found on our website.

 🏴 Scottish students: The Student Awards Agency (SAAS) can provide a loan of up to £10,000 to help both full-time and part-time students cover tuition fees and living costs.